Ellibrinker/FlyTAU/README.md

 ### **Role-based access & separation**
 - Managers are automatically redirected from the public homepage to the admin dashboard.
-- Managers are strictly prohibited from purchasing flight tickets, either as registered users or as guests.
-- Managers cannot be assigned as flight crew:
+- Managers cannot purchase tickets and cannot be assigned as flight crew.
-  - Workers with a managerial role are excluded from pilot and flight-attendant selection lists.
-  - Backend validation blocks assigning a manager to any crew role.
-- Manager login prevents invalid role configurations where a single ID exists simultaneously as **Manager** and **AirCrew**.
+- Flight visibility is role-based:
+  - Customers see only flights that are eligible for booking
+    (not cancelled, departure time is in the future, and at least one seat is available).
+  - Managers can view all flights, including active, full, completed, and cancelled flights.

 ---

 ### **Registration & guest usage rules**
-- Customer email addresses must be unique.
-- At least one phone number is required during registration; empty or duplicate phone entries are ignored.
+- For registered customers, personal details (email, passport number, and contact information) are validated server-side and must meet format and uniqueness constraints.
+- Registered customer data is persisted and reused automatically for future orders.
-- Guests can retrieve an order only by providing both the order code (`order_id`) and the associated email address.
+- Guests may place orders and retrieve them using the order code (`order_id`) and associated email address.

 ---

-### **Flight publication & lifecycle**
-- Once a flight is successfully created by a manager, it is automatically published and becomes available for customer booking.
-- Flight duration and landing time are calculated automatically based on the selected route and are not entered manually by the manager.
-- Customers and managers view different flight boards:
-  - Customers see only flights that are eligible for booking.
-  - Managers can view all flights, including active, full, completed, and cancelled flights.
+### **Search validation**
+- Origin and destination airports are mandatory search parameters.
+- Origin and destination must be different.
+- Departure date is optional; when provided, results are filtered to that date.

 ---

-### **Flight visibility & booking eligibility**
-- Customers can only view flights that meet all of the following conditions:
-  - Not cancelled
-  - Departure time is in the future
-  - At least one seat is available
-- Flights whose departure time has passed are not displayed to customers.
-- Operational actions (booking, crew assignment, flight cancellation) are blocked on flights that have already departed.

----

-### **Search validation (server-side)**
-- Origin, destination, and departure date are mandatory search parameters.
-- Origin and destination airports must be different.
-- The system verifies that a valid route (`Airway`) exists between the selected origin and destination.

----

-### **Seat selection & booking protection**
+### **Seat selection & booking**
-- Booking is blocked for cancelled flights, past/departed flights, and fully booked flights.
-- Seat selection is allowed only from the pool of available seats for the chosen flight.
+- Seat selection is allowed only from the pool of seats marked as available for the selected flight.
-- **Single-flight order constraint:** Each order is associated with exactly one flight.
+- **Single-flight order constraint:** each order is associated with exactly one flight; seats from different flights cannot be combined.
-  All seats included in an order must belong to the same flight, and it is not possible to combine seats from different flights within a single order.
 - Mixed-class booking is supported within a single flight:
-  - A single order may include seats from multiple classes (Regular and Business), provided they belong to the same flight.
+  - A single order may include seats from both Regular and Business classes.

 ---

 ### **Pricing rules**
-- Pricing is defined **per flight and per class type** (e.g., Regular, Business).
+- Pricing is defined per flight and per seat class (Regular / Business).
 - Regular class pricing is mandatory for all flights.
-- Business class pricing is available **only** for aircraft classified as **Big Planes**.
+- Business class pricing is available only for flights operated by **Big Planes**.
-- The total order price is calculated as the sum of the prices of the selected seats, based on their class type.
+- The total order price is calculated as the sum of the prices of all selected seats, based on their class type.

 ---